This site uses tracking information. Visit our privacy policy. Click to agree to this policy and not see this again.

 Videos

 Videos may be submitted as either .mp4, .mpg, .avi, or .wmv (Flash is not accepted).
-In rare cases, videos may be uploaded to YouTube, in which case you must note the video's URL and embed the code in the manuscript (it will be embedded at the time of encoding).
-Please discuss this with the Executive Director before using YouTube to deliver the video.
-All videos must be de-identified for patient confidentiality purposes unless written consent from the patient stating otherwise is obtained.
+All videos must be de-identified for patient confidentiality purposes unless a signed consent form from the patient has been obtained.
 A pdf of the consent form must accompany the submission.
 All videos must be accompanied by a written transcript at the time of submission if there is an audio component.
 Below are the video specifications.

 Video Codec